SteeltoeOSS/Documentation/labs/spring-one/exercise4.md

 With a running instance of Spring Config server, navigate to an endpoint in a .NET Core application and see the values output.

 > [!NOTE]
 > For this exercise a Spring Config server have already been initialized.
+The settings have been preloaded below.

 ## Get Started